leliarhodes72/leliarhodes72.github.io/_portfolio/portfolio-2.md

 4. **Stopword removal**: Remove common English stopwords.
 5. **Lemmatization**: Lemmatize all tokens using NLTK’s `WordNetLemmatizer`.

+These steps allowed the model to focus on meaningful content words while reducing sparsity in the feature set.
 The text was then split into two columns—`SPAN1` and `SPAN2`—based on the `[SNIPPET]` delimiter.
 Each span was preprocessed independently, and I used both the individual spans and their combination to build features.

 ## Feature Extraction